ImageMagick/Usage-Markdown/basics/index.md

 ### Display -- Slideshows of Images {#display}

-The "`display`" program is designed to display a image, or list of images in the form of a looped slideshow.
+The "`display`" program is designed to display an image, or list of images in the form of a looped slideshow.
 It is not designed for a carefully orchestrated and timed animation of images, for that use the "`animate`" command.

 Each image will be displayed in a window sized appropriately for the image, unless other options (like window "`-geometry`", see below) override this behaviour.
 The image will also generally be displayed on a checkerboard background so as to show the effects of any transparency the image may have (see below).